Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 8) Will I have a private room?

-All rooms in Sacred Heart's Labor-and-Delivery and Mother-Baby units are private.
+All rooms in our Maternity and Women's Center are private.

 9) During labor, am I free to walk around, or do I have to be hooked up to an IV and fetal monitor?

-We encourage you to talk to your obstetrician about your wishes.
+We encourage you to talk to your obstetrician or midwife about your wishes.
 Most moms with healthy pregnancies are free to walk around the unit during early labor.
 As your labor progresses, electronic monitoring may be done on a continuous or intermittent basis, depending on the condition of both mother and baby.
-Sacred Heart is currently in the process of launching wireless fetal monitoring, which will increase the options available to our moms in the future.
+We also offer wireless monitoring so that moms who wish and are able can move around more easily.

 10) What pain management options are available?
 Are epidural and anesthesia services available 24/7?

 Our team provides epidurals to ease your pain and make you more comfortable during childbirth, as well as anesthesia for C-sections and emergency surgeries.
 IV pain medications are also available.
 Talk to your doctor about your preferences for pain management.
 If you plan to use anesthesia during the birth of your child, you will need to view a mandatory film on the procedure and complete paperwork prior to your seventh month of pregnancy.
-This film and paperwork are both available at your OB/GYN's office.
+This film and paperwork are available at your OB/GYN's office and from our Monogram Maternity birth designer.

 11) May I eat while I am in labor?